Prepare to be stunned by the beauty of Australia and Fiji on this ultimate service youth program in Oceania!

 - Snorkel and scuba dive* vibrant coral reefs teeming with incredible exotic marine life

-- Prepare a lovo with Fijians, learn how to weave palm frond baskets and cook like a local with this traditional earth oven
+- Prepare a lovo with Fijians, learn how to weave palm frond baskets and cook like a local in a traditional earth oven

 - Hike for incredible sunrise and sunset views of the Yasawa Islands